alphanome-ai/common-contributing-guide/README.md

 Remember, the goal here is to make your testing process more efficient and manageable.
 By isolating complexity and focusing on unit tests, you can achieve this goal and ensure your changes work as intended.

-## Seeking Assistance and Asking Questions
-Should you have any questions, or concerns, or need further clarification, please post them to our [Discussions](https://github.com/orgs/alphanome-ai/discussions) page unless they are specific to a GitHub issue or a GitHub pull request.
-This centralized area allows for easier tracking of community inquiries and ensures that you get a timely response.

 ## Contribution Workflow

 We're excited that you're thinking about helping us!
 We've made a guide to help you know what to do.
 You can also do things your own way if you want.